Flow Cytometry Core

-Instrument controls consist of samples needed to compensate the different fluorochromes and to choose starting baseline voltages if optimal PMT voltages are not used.
-To properly compensate for an experiment, an unstained control (cells with NO fluorochromes) and a single color control for each fluorochrome for that experiment are needed.
-The instrument is set up using these controls for compensation.
-These controls are mandatory and needed every time.
-The individual user determines experimental controls, as in a positive and negative control, stimulated vs. unstimulated, N-1, etc.
+Instrument controls consist of samples needed to compensate/unmix the different fluorochromes and to choose starting baseline voltages if optimal PMT voltages are not used.
+To properly compensate/unmix for an experiment, an unstained control (cells with NO fluorochromes) and a single color control for each fluorochrome for that experiment are needed.
+The instrument is set up using these controls for compensation/spectral unmixing.
+These controls are mandatory.
+FMO controls are highly recommended to set gate boundaries correctly.
+A consultutation with the Core Director is highly recommended to determine application specific controls.

 - Do I really need all these controls?

 Yes.
-At times, the Flow Cores is called upon to set-up the instruments without these controls.
-In these circumstances it is the Core?s policy to inform the investigator that the instrument is being set so the data looks a certain way based on expectations and experience.
+At times, the Flow Cytometry Core is called upon to setup the instruments without these controls.
+In these circumstances it is the Core's policy to inform the investigator that the instrument is being set so the data looks a certain way based on expectations and experience.
 Results from these experiments are invalid and need to be repeated with the proper controls.
 Any conclusions drawn under these circumstances are highly suspect at best.

 - Do I really need to run compensation controls everyday?

 Yes.
 Even though the instruments are QC'd on a daily basis to measure stability and to provide researchers with platforms for reproducible data, there are always small differences in the instruments and more so in experimental set-up each day.
-Under proper set-up, small changes in instrument settings are noticed from day to day.
+Under proper setup, small changes in instrument settings are noticed from day to day.
 When differences in your control samples compared with experimental samples are seen, it is important to be sure it's really due to design, and not due to some errant fluctuation or improper set-up.
 For the spectral analyzers, a library of single color references can be created and used for subsequent experiments.

 The nozzle size depends on the size and characteristics of the cells.
 The nozzle size should be about four to five times that of the cells that are being sorted.
 For sorts targeting most lymphocytes, the 70um nozzle is used.
 For larger cells, the 100um nozzle is used.
 Increased pressure and the smaller orifice of the 70um nozzle exposes the cells to a slightly harsher environment, albeit briefly.
 Delicate cells require the 100um nozzle regardless of their size.